 TrustFactory CAs shall issue Certificates with name forms compliant to RFC 5280.
-The content of the Certificate Issuer Distinguished Name field matches the Subject DN of the relevant Issuing CA to support name chaining as specified in RFC 5280.
+Name chaining of a Certificate is performed by matching the content of the Certificate Issuer Distinguished Name field of the Certificate to the Subject Distinguished Name of the Issuing CA that issued the Certificate.